mnm-team/p4-sdn/ideas/README.md

 ## Intent-based Networking

 + Implementing the northbound APIs for control applications to interact with the controller, and to deploy rules automatically in P4-devices.
 Some northbound APIs are implemented in [Intent-based-Networking](../Intent-based-Networking), e.g., allow or deny traffic between two certain hosts.
-Further APIs to be realized: allow stateful connection only, rate-limiting, one-way connection...
+Further APIs to be realized: allowing stateful connection only, rate-limiting, one-way connection, forcing certain traffic to go through a chosen point...

-+ Long-term (for theses): Translate high-level policies (intent) into low-level one (rules in P4-devices)
++ Long-term (for theses): translating high-level policies (intent) into low-level one (rules in P4-devices)

 ## Combining P4-based SDN and traditional networks